DennisGross/COOL-MC/README.md

 ## PRISM Modelling Tips
 We first have to model our RL environment.
-COOL-MC supports PRISM as modeling language.
-It can be difficult to design own PRISM environments.
-Here are some tips how to make sure that your PRISM environment works correctly with COOL-MC:
+COOL-MC supports PRISM as a modeling language.
+It can be difficult to design your own PRISM environments.
+Here are some tips on how to make sure that your PRISM environment works correctly with COOL-MC:

 - Make sure that you only use transition-rewards
 - After the agent reaches a terminal state, the storm simulator stops the simulation.
-Therefore, terminal state transitions will not executed.
+Therefore, terminal state transitions will not be executed.
 So, do not use self-looping terminal states.
 - To improve the training performance, try to make all actions at every state available.
-Otherwise, the agent may chooses a not available action and receives a penalty.
+Otherwise, the agent may choose a not available action and receives a penalty.
 - Try to unit test your PRISM environment before RL training.
 Does it behave as you want?

 ## RL Agent Training
-After we modeled the environment, we can train RL agents on this environment.
+After we have modeled the environment, we can train RL agents in this environment.
 It is also possible to develop your own RL agents:
-1. Create a AGENT_NAME.py in the src.rl_agents package
+1. Create an AGENT_NAME.py in the src.rl_agents package
 2. Create a class AGENT_NAME and inherit all methods from common.rl_agents.Agent
 3. Override all the needed methods (depends on your agent) + the agent save- and load-method.
 4. In src.rl_agents.agent_builder extends the build_agent method with an additional elif branch for your agent